ShonenNoSeishin/LibrenMS-Proxmox-Ceph_Addon/README.md

 To do after :

-- modify yaml file to make the proxmox part similar
+- modify /opt/librenms/misc/db_schema.yaml file on the LibrenMS machine to make the proxmox part similar

 ````bash
 proxmox: